Thalassery Jagannatha Temple

 Shree Jagannatha Temple is a major place of worship in Thalassery, Kannur District, Kerala province, India.

 Location

 The temple is located near Jagannath Temple Gate Railway Station, about one kilometre from Thalassery city (Directions).

 History

 The temple was erected by Shri Narayana Guru in 1908.
 A statue of the guru was included in the temple complex in 1927.
 The Guru had a glimpse of his own statue at Colombo where it arrived on the way from Italy to India.it is a famous Temple.

-The Temple

-The temple is made in the style of Jagannath Temple, Puri, Odisha.
-The idol is made of Panchaloha by famous sculptor Thavarali.
+Varathoor Kaniyil Kunhikannan of Thalassery was the first to visit Sri Narayana Guru and invite him to Thalassery to establish a shrine.
+Guru initially said that the Thiyyars of Malabar did not need a temple, as they had their own system of worship.
+He also asked Varathoor Kaniyil Kunhikannan, "If I come and consecrate an idol, won’t people say that some random man from the south came, placed a stone, and left?"
+Kunhikannan replied that it would not be the case and convinced Sri Narayana Guru to visit Thalassery for the temple.
+This became the Sri Jagannath Temple.